 To that end, it's best for "straight" text, or for documents where reflowed formatting won't be an issue.

-A variant of an earlier version of ePub, Mobi -- or
+variant of an earlier version of ePub, mobi -- or

 Mobipocket -- was developed by the company of the same name as a format

 to be used with its e-book reader software, designed originally for

 PDAs and later smartphones.
 After Amazon bought the company, it made

 mobi into the basis for the Kindle reader's own e-book format. mobi

 supports digital rights management, but unencrypted mobi documents can

 be read on the Kindle without issues.
 As of June 1, 2021,mobi will be replaced by the new format KPF.